Connecting to Data Sources

 - In the Configure column, you can define the type of number format you want to use for that particular field.
 For information and steps, see Number Formatting for Data Sources.

-- To set the refresh out your metadata, select the Statistics colunm which is available for all sources except Upload API and Flat Files.
+- To set the refresh out your metadata, select the Statistics column which is available for all sources except Upload API and Flat Files.
 Select Refresh.

 - Once you are finished setting up the refresh for certain fields, select Next.